olivierfriard/manuale-TUCC/elenco_campi.rst

-Nome del campo: Specify legislation for dual use
+Specify legislation for dual use
 ----------------------------------------------------------------------------------

 indice del campo: 87